-- Comfortable running shoes that fit well and are in good shape - Water bottle and, for the Saturday long run, fuel.
-Please be prepared to be selfsufficient. - Bright clothing or bright running vest for road runs.
+- Comfortable running shoes that fit well and are in good shape - Water bottle

+- Bright clothing or bright running vest for road runs.
 The brighter your clothes, the easier you can be seen by traffic. - Weather appropriate clothing.
 Breathable, wicking, synthetic fabrics are best.
-The general rule is to dress for 20 degrees warmer than what the thermometer says. - Summer: Hat/visor/sunglasses, sunscreen, extra water - Winter: Hats, gloves, warm socks, wind proof jacket
+The general rule is to dress for 20 degrees warmer than what the thermometer says.
+Don't forget to protect your eyes and skin with sunscreen, and/or a hat, visor, or sunglasses - (Optional) Running watch/GPS or smartphone app (e.g. mapmyrun, runkeeper)